psu13/mutable-hakyll/posts/aieeek.md

 you put out into the world as your own.
 There are ways to use it as a tool but your things should be your own.

-I will quote myself about photography:
+I will quote myself about [photography](./the-digital-archive-of-everything.md):

-> Now, imagine that the machine is making these choices for you.
+> Now, imagine that the machine is making these \[photo selection\] choices for you.
 Why would you want that?
 I think that the key thing that makes important memories important is that _I_ picked them to be important.
 I want to sift through my life on my own.
 I want to look at it all and pick out what <em>I</em> think is interesting <em>by